 Director: Radha Blank

-There aren’t many Black female directors in Hollywood town.
-And those who have genuinely made an effortless appearance and worked hard to create a name in the industry just as Radha Blank did in her movie by reinventing herself as a rapper before she hits the 40-year mark.
+There aren’t many black female directors in Hollywood town.
+However, there are those who have genuinely made an effortless appearance and worked hard to create a name.
+Radha Blank is one of the names in the industry.
+She directed a movie where she reinvented herself as a rapper before she hit the 40-year mark.

 11. First They Killed My Father (2017)